MineCode-Devs/MineSite-Devs/README.md

 3. Pages written in HTML may lack features such as submitting forms, or having forums.
 Pages written in PHP can have features including forums (if the plan allows it), a blog, and much more.

 # Customization
-Users will email amir.emad9@gmail.com to sign up for an account.
+Users will email MineCodeDevs@gmail.com to sign up for an account.
 In that email, the following must be there:
-* their paypal account (or @AmiroEmad however paying works b/c we are using ur paypal account)
+* their paypal account (or however paying works)
 * The plan that they would like to have
 * Any pictures that they would like to have, along with any captions to go along with it
 * Subsections on the pages and what text they would like to have in them